 Corinth had a range of intersecting trade routes from across the world and had become a busy centre, with a wide variety of merchants and travellers passing through.
 Like so many cities in Paul's day, it was replete with pagan practices, depravity, and corruption.
 There were many temples dedicated to pagan deities... and sexual idolatry and temple prostitution were two of the ungodly habits that flourished within the city gates.

-It was in the midst of this den of iniquity that Paul made Corinth his missionary headquarters and started to preach the good news of the gospel of Christ.
+It was in the midst of this den of iniquity that Paul made Corinth his missionary headquarters, and started to preach the good news of the gospel of Christ.
 He ministered in Corinth for about 18 months before moving to Ephesus.

 Some in the congregation were engaged in some serious sexual misconduct, which was allowed to go unchallenged by the elders there.
-Others were involved in internal squabbles which resulted in disorderly meetings and presented a poor testimony to unbelievers in the city.
+Others were involved in internal squabbles, which resulted in disorderly meetings and presented a poor testimony to unbelievers in the city.

 Pagan courts were being used by Christians to sue a brother in Christ!
 Spiritual gifts were being abused and Paul's apostolic authority and doctrinal teaching had already been challenged and disputed by false teachers and legalists.
 As a result, Paul found it necessary to address these issues in a letter of correction, as well as defending his position as an apostle of God and a chosen instrument of Christ.

 In His wisdom, the Lord uses things that are insignificant and people who are despised, to carry out his plans and purposes.
 God is able to take things that are viewed as nothing... in order to topple those that consider themselves superior!
 The Amplified Bible puts it this way, "And God deliberately selected and chose to use things in the world that are lowborn... things that are insignificant.
 God chooses to use those that are branded as useless and treated with contempt.
-He even uses things that are of absolutely no value whatsoever, so that He might depose the proud and bring their arguments to nothing".
+He even uses things that are of absolutely no value whatsoever, so that He might depose the proud and bring their arguments to nothing."

 We read in Psalm 2 that God sits in the heavens and laughs at the pompous piety and arrogant attitude of fallen man who rails against the Lord and His Anointed.
 What a comfort to know that God in His grace, takes the base things of the world and chooses those that are despised to bring to nothing those that view themselves as important!

 Human wisdom and philosophical thinking may be coveted by the world and celebrated by fallen man, but the gospel exposes this attitude as foolish and futile.
-Human wisdom is the antithesis of godly wisdom and in this verse Paul's quoted from Isaiah, who said, "I will destroy the wisdom of the wise".
+Human wisdom is the antithesis of godly wisdom and in this verse Paul's quoted from Isaiah, who said, "I will destroy the wisdom of the wise."
 Paul was not suggesting that God will not save the wealthy man or intelligent person, for His goodness and grace embraces all, but how important that we get our priorities right and put JESUS as the central focus of our lives.

-What a reminder that God is not influenced by the debating skills, intellectual capacities, business acumen or human wisdom of the wise.
+What a reminder that God is not influenced by the debating skills, intellectual capacities, business acumen, or the human wisdom of the wise.
 Such people are insignificant in His eyes.
 But the Lord values the man who is humble of heart and ever looking to Jesus, the Author and Finisher of our faith.